 ~~~~~~~~~~ ~~~~~~~~~~ ~~~~~~~~~~ ~~~~~~~~~~ ~~~~~~~~~~

 Pamela is internationally known as a “Messenger of Spirit” and highly acclaimed Psychic, Medium, Counselor and Spiritual Teacher.
-She is also a Certified Reiki Master and Ordained Minister with a Doctorate Degree in Religion.
-She has been in the wellness profession for more than twenty years, and is the Owner of Nine Wellness Centre, located in Knoxville, TN.
-She specializes in Intuitive, Grief and Spiritual Counseling, Reiki Natural Energy Healing and Educational Programs.
+She is a Certified Reiki Master and Ordained Minister with a Doctorate Degree in Religion.
+Pamela has been in the wellness profession for more than twenty years, and is the Owner of Nine Wellness Centre, located in Knoxville, TN.
+Her specialties include Intuitive, Grief and Spiritual Counseling, Reiki Natural Energy Healing and Educational Programs.

 Update: Support Wolf Conservation.